Table of contents

 c) Competitiveness – get ahead of the competition

 Competitive analysis is an important part of an SEO audit.
-It allows you to understand what strategies competing stores are using and how you can outperform them.
+It allows you to understand competing stores’ strategies and how you can outperform them.
 This allows you to get ahead of the competition and gain better positions in search results.

 4. Connect your store with Google Analytics and Google Search Console